 10) SOS BC regards accountability as a fundamental principle in its relations with its supporters.
 Accountability is comprised of several factors, all of which exist to protect the public trust and ensure that the intentions of the donor are honoured by:

-- Use of accurate and consistent accounting methods that conform to the appropriate guidelines adopted by The Canadian Institute of Chartered Accountants.
+- Use of accurate and consistent accounting methods that conform to the appropriate guidelines approved by The Canadian Institute of Chartered Accountants.

 - Clear and regular communication with donors to report on how the mission of SOS BC has been furthered by their donations, and how the conditions of their gifts have been met.